Muszic/SMTP-Email-Server/README.md

 ### Data Storage

 - User accounts are stored in JSON format in the users directory
+- Emails are stored in a SQLite database in the database directory
-- Emails are stored as .eml files in user-specific mailbox directories
+- For backward compatibility, emails are also stored as .eml files in user-specific mailbox directories
 - Mailbox names are derived from email addresses with special characters replaced

 ### User Interface